mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

         --ckpt_path "models/sd_v1.5-d0ab7146.ckpt" \
         --use_parallel True
    ```
-   > Note: parallel inference only can be use for mutil prompts.
+   > Note: Parallel inference only can be used for mutilple-prompt.

 <details>